magento/devdocs/src/guides/v2.4/security/two-factor-authentication.md

 ## Install authenticator

-After configuring 2FA for your Magento instance, Magento _Admin_ users need to install and configure an authenticator.
+After selecting the supported 2FA authenticators for your Magento instance, each Magento _Admin_ user needs to install and configure one of the supported solutions.
 For complete instructions, see [Using Two-Factor Authentication](https://docs.magento.com/m2/ee/user_guide/stores/security-two-factor-authentication-use.html).

 ### Supported authenticators